Poker Bankroll Management

 How the Kelly Criterion Works

-- f*: The portion of your bankroll to risk
+- f: Portion of bankroll to risk

-- b: The odds of winning the pot
+- b: Pot odds

-- p: The probability of winning
+- p: Probability of winning

-- q: The probability of losing
+- q: Probability of losing

 Bankroll Tips for Beginners